 Air And Ground Source Heat Pumps

-Heat pumps are ideal for well insulated houses, especially if they have underfloor heating, and therefore tend to work best for customers with modern or new-build properties.
+Heat pumps are ideal for well-insulated houses, especially if they have underfloor heating, and therefore tend to work best for customers with modern or new-build properties.

-That’s great news for the supposedly 300,000 new homes being built each year in the UK especially since the Future Homes Standard Announcement was made in February 2021.
+That’s great news for the supposedly 300,000 new homes being built each year in the UK, especially since the Future Homes Standard Announcement was made in February 2021.

-The Future Homes Standards (FHS) is a part of the ‘greener buildings’ category of the government’s ‘green revolution’ 10 point plan, which sets guidelines about dealing with emissions coming from UK homes and buildings.
+The Future Homes Standards (FHS) is a part of the ‘greener buildings’ category of the government’s ‘green revolution’ 10-point plan, which sets guidelines about dealing with emissions coming from UK homes and buildings.

 Temperatures

-The lower the flow temperature of the water they produce, the more efficiently the heat pumps work.
-So with under floor heating in a well insulated house, heating can be as low as 35C.
+The lower the water flow temperature, the more efficiently the heat pumps work.
+So with underfloor heating in a well-insulated house, heating can be as low as 35 °C.

 For homes that aren’t well insulated, the heat pump has to work harder, thus reducing the overall efficiency.
-This is known as the ‘Seasonal Co-efficient of Performance’ (SCOP).
+This is known as the ‘Seasonal Coefficient of Performance’ (SCOP).

-Biomass stoves and boilers are more like oil or gas boilers and produce much higher flow temperatures, at about 70-80C and are therefore more suitable to older, less well-insulated houses with traditional radiators and a high heat loss.
+Biomass stoves and boilers are more like oil or gas boilers and produce much higher flow temperatures, at about 70-80 °C, and are therefore more suitable for older, less well-insulated houses with traditional radiators and a high heat loss.

 Which is better?
-Air source or ground source heat pumps?
+Air-source or ground-source heat pumps?

 Advantages Of Ground Source Heat Pumps

-While the temperature of the soil is about 10C, the temperature of the air in winter, for an air source heat pump, might be -2C.
-Conversely in the summer months while the temperature of the soil is still 10C the temperature of the air may be 20C and the air source is more efficient.
+While the soil temperature is about 10 °C, the winter air temperature for an air-source heat pump might be -2 °C. Conversely, in the summer months, while the soil is still at 10 °C, the air may be 20 °C, making the air source more efficient.

 However, the ground source wins out over the year because when we need heating the most – in the winter – it will run more efficiently than the air source, typically 20% more efficiently over the year.